 Tomas is Senior Data Scientist at Spaceknow.
 Expertise in image processing and advanced imaging systems.
 Formerly Computer Vision Scientist at Swiss Federal Institute of Technology in Lausanne.
 PhD in Computer Science.
 Publications in top ranked scientific journals, co-inventor of an international patent.

-14:00 Workshops (WS) to help you tackle the technology and challenges
+15:00 Workshops to help you tackle the technology and challenges by Category guarantors

 14:30 Pitch training